zqian50/apcsa_material/classwork/NQueens/NQueens.md

 - Squares that are not safe to place a queen must be represente with the number of queens threatening the square.
 - Calculate squares that are not safe below each queen.
 - Write methods addQueen and removeQueen
+- Create a Driver.java to test your methods.

 ```
 Given: int[][] board = new int[4][4];